What’s new in 2026

 An unemployment insurance tax account must be established with the Illinois Department of Employment Security (IDES) within 30 days of starting business as an employer.

 Unemployment insurance tax is calculated as a percentage of employee wages.
 The tax rate changes annually, and current rates are published by IDES.
-The tax rates for 2023 range from 0.85% to 8.65%.
+The tax rates for 2026 range from 0.75% to 7.05%.
+The taxable wage base for 2026 is $14,250.

 Unemployment tax reports and payments are due on a quarterly basis, with the following due dates each year: